-- Electronic Grade Reporting Information on student grades is available via the Home Access Center for parents who obtain an account.
-To set up an account or log into an existing Home Access Center account, please go to https://esphac28.lhric.org/homeaccess/.
-Students may obtain their own account by providing a unique e-mail address to the school office and following the sign up procedures at the above URL. - Report Cards Report cards are issued four times yearly.
+- Electronic Grade Reporting Information on student grades is available via the Infinite Campus Parent Portal for parents who obtain an account.
+Students may also obtain their own account. - Report Cards Report cards are issued four times yearly.
 This occurs at the end of each ten-week marking period.
 Academic achievement is recorded in letter grades of A, B, C, D and U, and appropriate teacher comments are given for each subject.
 A plus or minus with any letter grade signifies a greater or lesser degree of the letter grade and may be used at the discretion of the teacher. - Interim Reports Interim reports are issued in the middle of each ten week marking period so that both parents and students will receive feedback on the progress of the student midway through the marking period.
-This feedback will cover both areas of strength and those in need of improvement. - Other Correspondence If a student is experiencing difficulty in a particular subject, the teacher will notify parents either by e-mail or by phone in order to communicate concerns and discuss strategies for improving the students' understanding and performance. - Parent Meetings Team conferences may be held at the request of the team of teachers, guidance counselors, support staff, or at the request of a parent.
+This feedback will cover both areas of strength and those in need of improvement. - Other Correspondence If a student is experiencing difficulty in a particular subject, the teacher will notify parents either by e-mail or by phone in order to communicate concerns and discuss strategies for improving the students' understanding and performance. - Parent Meetings -Team conferences may be held at the request of the team of teachers, guidance counselors, support staff, or at the request of a parent.
 All conferences are scheduled through the guidance office.